chengduHebiao/SimpleRpc/README.md

-# Its a Rpc FrameWork which based on Netty
+# simple rpc based on netty